Emanuele-M/Introductory-Tutorials-to-the-TensorForce-framework/README.md

 In order to use these tutorials, OpenAI Gym and the TensorForce framework need to be installed.

-To install GYM, please follow the instructions on [gym's github repository](https://github.com/openai/gym).
+To install OpenAI Gym, please follow the instructions on [Gym's github repository](https://github.com/openai/gym).

 To install TensorForce, follow the instructions on the [TensorForce official website](https://tensorforce.readthedocs.io/en/latest/basics/installation.html)